garakani/PayPerCall/README.md

 >    ./reqServer

 On client machine, go to the directory containing "reqClient" executable and type:
->    ./reqClient <ipaddr> <service> <quantity>
+>    ./reqClient ipaddr service quantity
-Where:
+Where
-> <ipaddr> is the IP address of the server machine
+> ipaddr is the IP address of the server machine
-<service> is a string identifying the service requested (e.g., "quotes" for stock quotes)
+> service is a string identifying the service requested (e.g., "quotes" for stock quotes)
-<quantity> is an integer specifying the quantity of the service requested (i.e., number of RPC calls that are being requested and paid for by the client machine)
+> quantity> is an integer specifying the quantity of the service requested (i.e., number of RPC calls that are being requested and paid for by the client machine)

 Example: ./reqClient 192.168.3.35 quotes 4
-    ./

 # Secure Communications Using OpenSSL
 Client-server communications to request service and exchange payment info and security parameters are secured using OpenSSL (encryption and authentication and signature using RSA public key algorithm with 4096-bit keys).